pkardas/notes/books/fundamentals-of-architecture.md

 Authors' recommendation -- store ADRs in a wiki, rather than on Git.

 ADRs can be used as an effective means to document a software architecture.

+## Chapter 20: Analyzing Architecture Risk

+Every architecture has risk associated with it -- risk involving availability, scalability, data integrity, ... -- by identifying risks, the architect can address deficiencies and take corrective actions.

+The Architecture Risk Matrix - 2D array -- the overall impact and the likelihood, each dimension has 3 ratings (low, medium, high).
+When leveraging the risk matrix to qualify the risk, consider the impact dimension first and the likelihood dimension second.

+Risk Assessment - a summarized report of the overall risk of an architecture (the risk matrix can be used to build it).

+Risk Storming - a collaborative exercise used to determine architectural risk within a specific dimension (area of risk) -- unproven technology, performance, scalability, availability, data loss, single points of failure, security.
+Risk storming is broken down into 3 primary activities:

+1. Identification - each participant individually identifies areas of risk within the architecture, should involve analyzing only one particular dimension
+2. Consensus - highly collaborative activity with the goal of gaining consensus among all participants
+3. Mitigation - involves changes or enhancements to certain areas of the architecture

+Risk storming can be used for other aspects of software development -- for example story grooming -- story risk, the likelihood that the story will not be completed.